bollu/llvm-multidim-array-indexing-proposal/RFC.md

 forced to:
 1. Consider flattened 1D accesses, which makes analysis of index expressions equivalent to analysis of polynomials over the integers, which is hard.
-2. Guess multidimensional representations, and use them at the express of soundness bugs as shown above.
+2. Guess multidimensional representations, and use them at the expense of soundness bugs as shown above.
 3. Guess multidimensional representations, use them, and check their validity at runtime, causing a runtime performance hit.

-Currently, Polly opts for option (3), which is to emit runtime checks, which will cause polly to bail out on the above program on the shown parameter configuration, since it detects that the multidimensional view that was guessed is incorrect.
+Currently, Polly opts for option (3), which is to emit runtime checks.
+If the run-time checks fail, then Polly will not run its optimised code.
+Instead, It keeps a copy of the unoptimised code around, which is run in this case.
+Note that this effectively doubles the amount of performance-sensitive code which is finally emitted after running Polly.

 Ideally, we would like a mechanism to directly express the multidimensional semantics, which would eliminate this kind of guesswork from Polly/LLVM,